zeppaman/docker-basics-tutorial/build-images/README.md

- # Buil your first docker image
+ # Build your first docker image
  Docker syntax to build a docker image is very simple.
 Just:

  - put a "Dockerfile" into a folder